alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 When repeated language preserves that source-line, repetition can function as reference, recognition, or preservation.

-When repeated language removes that source-line, repetition may become source-detached reuse, imitation, derivative-risk, or Collective / ALL Invocation depending on context.
+When repeated language removes that source-line, repetition may become source-detached reuse, imitation, derivative-risk, public obscurity, or Collective / ALL Invocation depending on context.

 ## Repetition and Continuity